zmoore-usgs/coastal-hazards/README.md

 1. If building from local sources, run `mvn clean package`.
 There should be a total of 3 WAR files created, 1 in each of `coastal-hazards-n52`, `coastal-hazards-geoserver`, and `coastal-hazards-portal`.

+2. In order for the full authorization flow to work with keycloak you will need to add an entry to your operating system's `hosts` file.
+On Ubuntu this is found at `/etc/hosts`.
+The entry needs to map the alias `keycloak` to the local IP on your your machine.
+An example entry would look like:

+    ```
+    127.0.0.1 keycloak
+    ```

 #### Building and running the docker containers